Robert Dudley, 1st Earl of Leicester, Favorite of Queen Elizabeth I of England

 Lettice Knollys, Countess of Leicester; Credit – Wikipedia

 On September 21, 1578, at his country house Wanstead Hall in Essex, Robert married Lettice Knollys.
 Lettice was the widow of Walter Devereux, 1st Earl of Essex, and the mother of Robert Devereux, 2nd Earl of Essex, who would become Queen Elizabeth I’s favorite.
 Her parents were Sir Francis Knollys and Catherine Carey, daughter of Mary Boleyn, sister of Elizabeth’s mother Anne Boleyn.
 Therefore, Catherine was Elizabeth I’s first cousin, and Lettice Knollys her first cousin once removed.
-Robert feared Elizabeth’s reaction to his marriage and insisted that it be kept secret.
+Robert Dudley feared Elizabeth’s reaction to his marriage and insisted it be kept secret.
 However, Elizabeth found out about the marriage two months later.
-She banished Lettice permanently from court.
-She never forgave her cousin and never accepted the marriage.
+She permanently banished Lettice from court, never forgave her cousin, and never accepted the marriage.
 Although Robert remained at court, he was alternately humiliated in public by Elizabeth and treated as fondly as always.
 Robert and Lettice had one child who died in childhood, Robert Dudley, Lord Denbigh (1581 – 1584).

 In July 1588, as the Spanish Armada came closer to the coast of England, Elizabeth appointed Robert Lieutenant and Captain-General of the Queen’s Armies and Companies.
 On August 19, 1588, when Queen Elizabeth I gave her famous Speech to the Troops at Tilbury, a bareheaded Robert walked beside her horse.
 However, Robert had been in ill health for some time.
 Modern historians suspect the illness was malaria or stomach cancer.